 Jeep Wrangler's eTorque Mild Hybrid Technology Warranty Information

-The standard three-year/50,000-mile Basic Limited Warranty delivers bumper-to-bumper coverage for the 2019 Jeep Wrangler, from the body to the electrical system.
+The standard three-year/50,000-mile Basic Limited Warranty delivers bumper-to-bumper coverage for the 2019 and 2020 Jeep Wrangler, from the body to the electrical system.

 - EGR Cooler — 2.0L and 3.6L engines